 Don’t Second Guess Bad People Too Much

-Same for the stories used as examples, often too long and didn’t stick as powerfully with me.
+Same for the stories used as examples.

 Untestable Clinical Diagnosis to Dead People